Doolittle grew up in the Philadelphia suburb of Medford, N.J., making his name mostly as a pitcher.

 That throwing regimen revealed another possible career path for Doolittle: Pitching!

-Doolittle has an impressive 90-97 mph FASTBALL and a CHANGEUP.
+Doolittle has an impressive 92-97 mph FASTBALL.
 Because of his steep downward angle, he is exceptionally hard to pick up in the batter's box.
-But early in 2014 spring training, Sean revealed a swing-and-miss SLIDER he rediscovered while throwing a bullpen session at his alma mater, the University of Virginia, late in January 2014.
+He has a 84-87 mph SPLITTER.
+And early in 2014 spring training, Sean revealed an 80-83 mph swing-and-miss SLIDER he rediscovered while throwing a bullpen session at his alma mater, the University of Virginia, late in January 2014.
 It is not a power slider, but has depth and slides at the very end.

 Sean had been a one-pitch reliever, using heat virtually all the time.
 Adding another pitch couldn't have come at a better time, since he's now been in the league long enough to watch opponents make adjustments against him.

 "You have to counter that some way," Doolittle said.
 "It's been no secret that I'm attacking with my fastball.
 I feel like I can still be effective with it by the way that I can move it around, but at some point you're going to leave one out over the plate and it's going to catch up with you.
 To have something to put in the back of their minds, and not just something that can keep them off balance but can really be effective, could mean a lot for me.

 "Rather than have a guy foul off six fastballs, I can go to the slider or changeup and have shorter innings and stay fresher longer in the season.
 I'm becoming more of a complete pitcher instead of just a thrower."

 2016 Season Pitch Usage: 4-seam Fastball: 88.8% of the time; Change 1.1%; Slider 6.7% of the time; and Split 3.4% of the time.

 2017 Season Pitch Usage: 4-seam Fastball: 87.6% of the time; Slider 5.3% of the time; and Split 7% of the time.